laldemar/tatou/README.md

 # tatou
 A web platform for pdf watermarking.
 This project is intended for pedagogical use, and contain security vulnerabilities.
 Do not deploy on an open network.

+### Report
+All project artifacts are stored in a shared Google Drive folder for accessibility and verification purposes.

+The folder is organised per group member and contains logs, test results, and supporting files that demonstrate each specialisation’s outputs.

 ## Instructions

 The following instructions are meant for a bash terminal on a Linux machine.
 If you are using something else, you will need to adapt them.